Answering Open-Domain Questions of Varying Reasoning Steps from Text: Experiments

-To construct a high-quality unified benchmark, we begin by mapping the paragraphs each question is based on to a more recent version of Wikipedia.\footnote{In this work, we used the English Wikipedia dump from August 1st, 2020.} We discarded examples where the Wikipedia pages have either been removed or significantly edited such that the answer can no longer be found from paragraphs that are similar enough to the original contexts the questions are based on.\footnote{ We refer the reader to Appendix \ref{sec:data_processing} for further details about these Wikipedia corpora and how we process and map between them. } As a result, we filtered out 22,328 examples from \squad{} Open, and 18,649 examples from \hotpotqa{}'s fullwiki setting. \ifaclfinal\else\footnote{We obtained access to the \hotpotqa{} fullwiki test set through personal communications with the authors.}\fi We add the newly annotated three-hop challenge questions to the test set of the new benchmark to test the generalization capabilities of QA models to this unseen scenario.
-The statistics of the final dataset can be found in Table \ref{tab:new_benchmark_stats}.
+To construct a high-quality unified benchmark, we begin by mapping the paragraphs each question is based on to a more recent version of Wikipedia.\footnote{In this work, we used the English Wikipedia dump from August 1st, 2020.} We discarded examples where the Wikipedia pages have either been removed or significantly edited such that the answer can no longer be found from paragraphs that are similar enough to the original contexts the questions are based on.\footnote{We refer the reader to Appendix \ref{sec:data_processing} for further details about these Wikipedia corpora and how we process and map between them.} As a result, we filtered out 22,328 examples from \squad{} Open, and 18,649 examples from \hotpotqa{}'s fullwiki setting. \ifaclfinal\else\footnote{We obtained access to the \hotpotqa{} fullwiki test set through personal communications with the authors.}\fi~ We add newly annotated challenge questions to the test set of the new benchmark, which require at least three steps of reasoning to answer.
+This allows us to test the generalization capabilities of QA models to this unseen scenario.
+The statistics of the final dataset, which we name \beerqa{}, can be found in Table \ref{tab:new_benchmark_stats}.
 For all benchmark datasets, we report standard answer exact match (EM) and unigram \fone{} metrics.